Sustainable Inland Water Transportation for Blue Economy

-This Summer School attempts at elucidating crucial urban sustainability problems and solutions relating to mobility and transport.
+This Winter School attempts to look into the developmental initiatives, issues and challenges, improving IWT infrastructure and operations that can strengthen further the IWT sector.
 It brings together Indian and German students who will jointly and interactively develop their skills with respect, for instance, to the following themes:

-- Recognizing sustainability issues associated with urban transport
+- Recognizing sustainability issues associated with IWT transport – Strengthening public-private partnership

 - Understanding the systemic nature of urban transport activities

-This Summer School will run for thirteen days from 5th until 16th of October 2020 and will have two major work streams.
+This Winter School will run for twelve days from 22nd February until 7th March 2021 and will have two major work streams.
 The mornings and afternoons will be reserved for lectures and talks given by German and Indian academics and practitioners.
 The second work stream is dedicated to project work (see below).

 The resource persons for the Sumemr School includes faculty from German universities and the Indian Institute of Technology Madras (Chennai) as well as other scholars and practitioners with deep understanding of different aspects of the themes mentioned above.